From Dual Unitarity to Generic Quantum Operator Spreading

 In the late-time regime the operator front slows down, moving ballistically with $v_B<1$, and shows approximate diffusive broadening [see Fig.~\ref{fig:front}(a,b)].
 At late times the shape of the operator front is well described by an error function of the form described in Eq.~\eqref{eq:profile}, indicating that higher $k$-steps only serve to further renormalize the arguments of the obtained profile.

-We can extract the butterfly velocity and the diffusion constant and compare them to the analytic prediction obtained by truncating the path integral [Fig.~\ref{fig:plots}].
-For a specific but randomly selected $2$-qubit gate we find that the $2$-step approximation is in good agreement with the full path integral result for low to intermediate perturbation strengths.
+We extract the butterfly velocity and diffusion constant and compare them to the analytic prediction obtained by truncating the path integral [Fig.~\ref{fig:plots}].
+For a specific but randomly selected perturbation we find that the two-step approximation is in good agreement with the full path integral result for low to intermediate perturbation strengths.
 For the diffusion constant the discrepancy is larger, but the qualitative behavior is captured.
 We attribute this discrepancy to paths which contain large steps.
-These are the dominant contribution ahead of the front where $C\approx0$.
-For both quantities, the 2-step approximation significantly improves the 1-step approximation, and the accuracy of this approximation is expected to increase for larger $q$ or by including higher steps.
+For both quantities, the two-step approximation significantly improves the one-step approximation, and the accuracy of this approximation is expected to increase for larger $q$ or by including higher steps.